VA hospital investigating after tweets of 'unsanitary' room

 "The condition of the room was the way it was when he went in, no other room was offered and no attempt to clean it up was made for the duration of his appointment," Stephen Wilson also tweeted.

-Dr. Karen Gribbin, chief of staff at the George E. Wahlen Department of Veteran Affairs Medical Center, said she "was taken aback by the condition of the room" when she saw the photos of Christopher Wilson's provided space during his April 5 appointment.
+Dr. Karen Gribbin, chief of staff at the George E. Wahlen Department of Veteran Affairs Medical Center in Utah, apologized on Monday and said at a news conference that the staff was focused on ending Christopher Wilson's wait on April 5 and didn't notice the state of the room.

+She said discipline is possible for staff members, but said they are still trying to understand what happened.

 "Mr. Wilson should not have been placed in the room in that condition," Gribbin said.
-"The room should be cleaned, supplies and trash removed, before the next patient is placed in there.
-We are beginning our investigation into seeing exactly how this happened."
+"The room should be cleaned, supplies and trash removed, before the next patient is placed in there."

-Gribbin said she spoke with Christopher Wilson on Saturday and apologized to him "for his experience."
+Gribbin said she apologized to Christopher Wilson on Saturday and again Monday "for his experience."

-Christopher Wilson said he was at the facility to get 18 injections in his ankle and surrounding area.
+Christopher Wilson, 33, said he was at the facility to get 18 injections in his ankle and surrounding area.

 Comments